Giovanni Lapenta (KU Leuven, Belgium)

-- Develop a python tool to automatically select and download data from a variety of open-access in situ, remote and ground plasma data archives.
+- Developed a python tool to automatically select and download data from a variety of open-access in situ, remote and ground plasma data archives.

-- Integrate both tools into an open-access python software and interface this tool with AIDA databases and external databases
+- Integrated both tools into an open-access python software and interfaced this tool with AIDA databases and external databases

 WP9: Integration, verification and validation of the AIDA machine learning approach